getground/optician/README.md

 ## Setup

 1. Create the Optician configuration file `.optician/config.json` (you can name it another way) somewhere in your computer (we suggest in the dbt or Looker repo)
-2. Create the environment variable `OPTICIAN_CONFIG_FILE` which will be the absolute path to that file
+2. Create the environment variable `OPTICIAN_CONFIG_FILE` which will be the absolute path to the file created in 1
 3. You need to be able to connect to your database.
 For BigQuery, you can connect either by Oauth or Service Account.
 4. [Optional] Create an environment variable `GH_TOKEN` for your GitHub personal token.
 You need to create this token in [GitHub](https://github.com/settings/tokens) with read:project, repo, user:email permissions.
 This will allow you to commit your Looker views directly to the Looker repository.